Skip to Content

 • Fundy Discovery Site, 103 Tidal Bore Road, Lower Truro

-11-km of continuous trail between Truro and Old Barns is part of the Blue Route provincial cycling network and the Trans Canada Trail.
-Travel along the former Dominion Atlantic Railway, a railway built in 1898 and operated until 1982.
-Enjoy views of the Salmon River, Cobequid Bay, saltmarshes and dykes.
-Watch for migratory birds on the marshlands and mudflats.
+11-km of continuous rail trail between Truro and Old Barns is part of the Blue Route provincial cycling network and Trans Canada Trail.
+Travel along the former Dominion Atlantic Railway, built in 1898 and operated until 1982.
+The trail is mostly flat, with very few slight inclines.
+Enjoy views of the Salmon River, Cobequid Bay, marshlands, saltmarshes and dikes.
 Time your visit to see the tidal bore!
 (Tidal bore times are available at fundydiscovery.ca).

 Date Details/Hours of Operation